 If your business relies on moving goods and products across borders, you probably worry about the safe transit and delivery of your shipments.
 A lot can go wrong as goods move by land or sea.
 This can leave your products damaged or even completely lost.
-To protect your business and recover losses, should something happen, your business needs cargo insurance.
+To protect your business and recover losses, should something happen, your business needs insurance.

 What does cargo insurance cover?

 Most international carriers will provide liability coverage for the goods they carry, but this coverage is usually limited.
 Importers and exporters who want to recover the full value of lost or damaged cargo usually must take out separate cargo insurance.
-Cargo insurance goes by many names: freight insurance, shipping insurance, marine cargo insurance, motor truck cargo insurance, etc.
+Insurance goes by many names: freight insurance, shipping insurance, marine cargo insurance, motor truck cargo insurance, etc.

 The coverage you get will depend on your policy and insurer.
 Some policies may not provide coverage due to events such as piracy or war.
 Generally, an “all-risks” policy will cover you for most foreseeable accidents or external events that could damage your cargo.
 An all-risks cargo policy may include the following: